Bank of Canada maintains policy rate, continues quantitative tightening

 The Bank of Canada today held its target for the overnight rate at 4½%, with the Bank Rate at 4¾% and the deposit rate at 4½%.
 The Bank is also continuing its policy of quantitative tightening.

-At its January decision, the Governing Council indicated that it expected to hold the policy interest rate at its current level, conditional on economic developments evolving broadly in line with the MPR outlook.
-Based on its assessment of recent data, Governing Council decided to maintain the policy rate at 4½%.
-Quantitative tightening is complementing this restrictive stance.
-Governing Council will continue to assess economic developments and the impact of past interest rate increases, and is prepared to increase the policy rate further if needed to return inflation to the 2% target.
+In light of its outlook for growth and inflation, Governing Council decided to maintain the policy rate at 4½%.
+Quantitative tightening continues to complement this restrictive stance.
+Governing Council continues to assess whether monetary policy is sufficiently restrictive to relieve price pressures and remains prepared to raise the policy rate further if needed to return inflation to the 2% target.
 The Bank remains resolute in its commitment to restoring price stability for Canadians.

-The next scheduled date for announcing the overnight rate target is April 12, 2023.
-The Bank will publish its next full outlook for the economy and inflation, including risks to the projection, in the Monetary Policy Report at the same time.
+The next scheduled date for announcing the overnight rate target is June 7, 2023.
+The Bank will publish its next full outlook for the economy and inflation, including risks to the projection, in the MPR on July 12, 2023.